 Solutions for this key issue should aim to be generic to the extent possible in order for the authentication and authorization mechanism to support such variety in access/device type and also to be future proof.

-As observed by 3GPP TR 22.864, services offered by the network slice could either belong to the MNO or a 3rd party service provider.
+As observed by 3GPP TS 22.261 [4], services offered by the network slice could either belong to the MNO or a 3rd party service provider.
 When the slice is allocated to a 3rd party service provider, the ability of the provider to verify and ascertain the identifier of the subscription, trying to gain access to the slice, becomes a critical security component to be addressed.

 For the attach procedure of UEs’ access to network slices, following scenarios should be considered: